Shelly855/connect4-basic-ml-agent/README.md

 # Connect 4 – Basic ML Agent

-This repo contains the notebook and model used to train a basic machine learning agent for Connect 4.
+This project folder contains the notebook and model used to train a basic machine learning agent for Connect 4.
 Running it is **not required** for using the final game.

 ---